 Alpine Cultivation has a nursery, cultivation and production site occupying two buildings owned by the Company.
 The Company's current annual cultivation volume totals approximately 230,000 grams and is housed in approximately 5,600 square feet of indoor space (including curing/drying and packaging operations).
 The gross margin reported by Alpine Cultivation includes all variable direct growing costs and related supplies and distribution fees in addition to costs that pertain to fixed costs associated with cultivation and manufacturing personnel and facility-related costs.
-The Alpine Cultivation operations are currently operating at a loss on a gross margin basis primarily due to the existing scale of the operations, the quality of prior infrastructure and timing of approvals to commence operations.
+The Alpine Cultivation operations are currently operating at a loss on a gross margin basis primarily due to operations issues that management is resolving.
 In addition, Alpine Cultivation revenue was impacted by growth cycles, the timing of plant harvests and internal transfers of product.
 Management is closely monitoring the Alpine cultivation operations with the intent of having the division profitable.
 In addition, the NGEV cultivation assets, as previously discussed, will add to the cultivation operation profitability.
-The Company's expansion of the NGEV site was completed in early 2021 with the cultivation facility increasing from 13,500 square feet to 18,900 square feet.
-The expansion cultivation footprint is anticipated to have its first harvest in the second quarter of 2021 while the existing cultivation area is unaffected during construction.
+The Company's expansion of the NGEV site was completed in the quarter with the cultivation facility increasing from 13,500 square feet to 18,900 square feet.
+The expansion cultivation footprint is anticipated to have its first harvest in the second quarter of 2021.